 The HSD Department at Baylor University develops scholars and leaders who apply a Christian worldview to improve the quality of life and human experience for individuals, families, and communities by advancing education, scholarship, and service related to nutrition, apparel, the built environment, human development, and family relationships.

 The purpose of the Department of Human Sciences and Design is to prepare graduates to function as practicing professionals with a major focus on individual, family, and community well-being.
-Each of the programs within family and consumer sciences addresses a particular aspect of life firmly supported by a strong knowledge base.
+Each of the programs within human sciences and design addresses a particular aspect of life firmly supported by a strong knowledge base.
 Each professional program provides breath and depth in the content area of specialization and develops student competencies essential to contemporary practice in the professional field, excelling in areas of capacity building, wellness, resource development and sustainability, technology, and global interdependence.
 Each program strives to prepare individuals with divergent abilities and interests for professional roles of leadership in business, communications, community services and development, education, extension, government, health care, industry, and related positions.
 Educated in service-based disciplines, students enter the job market in positions related to marketing consumer goods and services, developing and improving products and services, ensuring food safety and nutrition, and caring for and supporting the needs of children and families.
 Graduates are also involved in market research of clothing and textiles, designing functional, safe, and aesthetic environments, and teaching in public and private settings.

 The Department of Human Sciences and Design at Baylor University was established as a department with a curriculum leading to a degree in 1933.
 It was recognized, at that time, as the Department of Home Economics.
 Classes were taught at six different locations across campus with a Bachelor of Science degree offered in home economics education, general home economics, and fashion merchandising.